dgrisham/dgrisham.github.io/syllabus.md

 Student Evaluation
 ------------------

--   Assignments: 45%
+-   Ruby + Haskell Assignments: 45%
+-   Ruby Exam: 20%
+-   Haskell Projects: 25%
+-   Haskell Quizzes: 5%
 -   Class participation: 5%
--   Exams and Quizzes: 25%
--   Projects: 20%
--   Language Comparison: 5%
+    -   Meetup presentation is 40% of this (2% of the total)

 Late Policy
 -----------